-You find projects that you have already entered by clicking the “projects” module in the left-hand menu.
+You find projects that you have already entered by clicking the 'projects' module in the left-hand menu.
 If you want to edit an existing project, open it and click the little pen in the top left-hand corner.
 If you are not authorised to change the project, you can contact the support function.
 Do you have strange and incomplete projects in your list?
 Check the FAQ below to find out what to do about them!

 You can also search among public projects in the research portal:

 In the current initial phase, you may see projects in your LUCRIS profile that are not visible in the portal, due to the fact that we have transferred the Projects and Research Teams that were registered in LUP.
 Unfortunately, the metadata quality of these entries is so low that we have chosen to hide them to allow you, as the research manager for a project, to enrich them before they are made public.
 Please contact us if you would like help in removing a project.
-Projects that are not completed and made visible will be deleted.

 According to common practice, all externally funded research projects and thesis projects are to be represented in LUCRIS.
 Other projects can be added according to local practice.
 Funding for a project is indicated by linking one or several awards to the project.

-4. I am part of an international network or organisation but it seems a bit exaggerated to create a network-type project out of that.
+Question: I am part of an international network or organisation but it seems a bit exaggerated to create a network-type project out of that.
 Is there any other way of simply indicating that I am involved?

-- Nature of activity type.
-Choose among the following (select one or more):
+Nature of activity type: Choose among the following (select one or more):

 - Interdisciplinary research/tvärvetenskaplig forskning

 - International collaboration/ internationellt samarbete